Copycord/Copycord/README.md

 ### Environment Configuration

-- Set the admin password, change ports, etc., in the `.env` file located in the `code` directory after installation.
+- Set the admin password, change ports, etc., in the `.env` file located in the `code/` directory after installation.

 </details>